-“Consent” of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+“Consent” of the data subject means any freely given, specific, informed, and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

-“Personal data breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+“Personal data breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored, or otherwise processed.

-In order to provide you with the required health care services St Vincent’s University Hospital will need to collect and use your personal information.
+In order to provide you with the required health care services and treatments, St. Vincent’s University Hospital will need to collect and use your personal information.

 2.3.2 Other individuals

-In order to enable St Vincent’s University Hospital to engage with you for the relevant primary purpose, St Vincent’s University Hospital may need to collect and use your personal information.
-If you provide incomplete or inaccurate information to us or withhold personal information from us we may not be able to engage with you as required to meet that primary purpose.
+In order to enable St. Vincent’s University Hospital to engage with you for the relevant Primary Purpose, St. Vincent’s University Hospital may need to collect and use your personal information.
+If you provide incomplete or inaccurate information to us or withhold personal information from us we may not be able to engage with you as required to meet that Primary Purpose as discussed further below.

-We collect personal information from you that is reasonably necessary to provide you with health care services and for administrative and internal business purposes related to your attendance at St Vincent’s University Hospital.
+We collect personal information from you that is reasonably necessary to provide you with health care services that is provided for in the contract between you and St. Vincent’s University Hospital and for administrative and internal business purposes related to your attendance at St. Vincent’s University Hospital.

 We will usually collect your health information directly from you.
 Sometimes, we may need to collect information about you from a third party (such as a relative or another health service provider).